 The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
-Students can return to any level or quiz for review.
+Trainees can return to any level or quiz for review.

-While learning skills in this course, students can practice queries and create portfolio artifacts with NCLab’s SQL apps.
+While learning skills in this course, trainees can practice queries and create portfolio artifacts with NCLab’s SQL apps.
 Use a project idea from NCLab or create their own.
 NCLab provides several practice databases that can be queried with the SQL app.

 Advanced SQL is designed to be completed in approximately 80 to 120 hours.
 Since the course is self-paced, the amount of time required to complete the course will vary from person to person.
-Students are responsible for learning both the tutorial content and the skills acquired through practice.
+Trainees are responsible for learning both the tutorial content and the skills acquired through practice.

 - Basic concepts in data, databases, and SQL.

 - How to extract data from, and perform calculations with SQL tables.